o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/pass-system/authoring-passes.md

 ---
 title: "Authoring Passes"
-description: "Authoring Passes in the Atom Rendering Engine"
+description: "Authoring Passes in Atom"
-date: 2021-03-04
+date: 2021-03-09
 toc: false
-weight: 300
 ---

 **Passes** determine how a scene will appear after each render frame.
 You can customize how your scene gets rendered by integrating different passes in the pipeline, such as lighting passes or post process passes.
 Passes are instantiated from **PassTemplates**, which can be authored in JSON or in C++.
 If you want to customize the functionality of a pass template, you can define custom `Pass` classes in C++.